tengrommel/example/sys/readme.md

 Regular expressions and pattern matching
 > Pattern matching, which plays a key role in Go, is a technique for searching a string for some set of characters based on a specific search pattern that is based on regular expressions and grammars

+# The reflectwalk library
+> The reflectwalk library allows you to walk complex values in Go using reflection in a way that is similar to the way you walk a filesystem.

+# Object-oriented programming in Go
+> You should know by now that Go does not use inheritance; instead, it supports composition

+- use methods in order to associate a function with a type, which means that in some ways, the function and the type construct an object

+- you embed a type into a new structure type in order to create a kind of hierarchy

+- where you use a Go interface to make two or more elements objects of the same class